Hertz Global Holdings Inc. [HTZ] – How low can NYSE:HTZ go? A return to Fundamental Analysis

-The share price of Hertz Global Holdings Inc. [NYSE: HTZ] inclined by $3.71, presently trading at $4.23.
-The company’s shares saw 33.02% gains compared to the lowest price in the period of the last 52 weeks, set at 3.18 recorded on 04/24/20.
-The last few days have been benevolent to the share price as HTZ fall by -25.95% during the last week, even though the stock is still up by 4.56 compared to -0.42 of all time high it touched on 04/21/20.
-However, the stock had a poor performance during the past 3 months, roughly losing -51.88%, while additionally dropping -76.20% during the last 12 months.
+The share price of Hertz Global Holdings Inc. [NYSE: HTZ] inclined by $4.04, presently trading at $3.61.
+The company’s shares saw 13.44% gains compared to the lowest price in the period of the last 52 weeks, set at 3.18 recorded on 04/30/20.
+The last few days have been tough to the share price as HTZ jumped by 2.28% during the last week, even though the stock is still up by 5.46 compared to -0.09 of all time high it touched on 04/29/20.
+However, the stock had a poor performance during the past 3 months, roughly losing -34.63%, while additionally dropping -74.73% during the last 12 months.
 Hertz Global Holdings Inc. is said to have a 12-month price target set at $11.83.
-That means that the stock has a strong potential to acquire 7.6% increase from the current trading price.
+That means that the stock has a strong potential to acquire 8.22% increase from the current trading price.

 Hertz Global Holdings Inc. [NYSE:HTZ]: Analyst Rating and Earnings

 Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
 Currently, in relation to Hertz Global Holdings Inc. [HTZ], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
 On average, stock market experts give HTZ an Underweight rating.
-This is compared to its latest closing price of $3.71.
+The average 12-month price forecast for this stock is $3.63, with the high estimate being $38.00, the low estimate being $2.00 and the median estimate amounting to $5.28.
+This is compared to its latest closing price of $4.04.

 Fundamental Analysis of Hertz Global Holdings Inc. [HTZ]